dirtbags/pcapdb/README.md

 # Setup
 After running 'make install', there are a few more steps to perform.

-'sudo make rabbitmq' will setup rabbitmq for use with pcapdb, create a password for the pcapdb account, and automatically set that password in the the pcapdb config file.
+Running (from your installation directory) 'sudo core/bin/rabbitmq_setup.sh' will setup rabbitmq for use with pcapdb, create a password for the pcapdb account, and automatically set that password in the the pcapdb config file.

 ## DESTDIR/etc/pcapdb.cfg
 This is the main Pcapdb config file.
 You must set certain values before PcapDB will run at all.